Case study: journey mapping in a global japanese electronics corporation

 Subsequent workshops addressed simple questions such as: If you wanted to produce merchandising, whom would you contact?
 How would you get started?
 How would you acquire a legal contract?
 How do you submit digital assets and marketing material?

 Workshop participants addressed basic questions by taking the perspective of different business partner personas.
-They created various journey maps to illustrate the confusing or disorienting experience for business partners.
+Creating journey maps helped to illustrate the confusing or disorienting experience for business partners.

 One of the most important outcomes of the workshops was realizing that the business unit processes, that seemed to work so well in isolation, were delivering a shocking disjointed business partner experience.